Group members

 Sahar Rahmani (PhD 2016)

-Sahar’s research involves using modern statistical and machine learning techniques to study the star formation rate in external galaxies.
+Sahar’s research involved using modern statistical and machine learning techniques to study the star formation rate in external galaxies.
 Find her publications here and her PhD thesis here.
-Sahar is now Director, Joint Security Operations Centre (JSOC) Analytics, Global Cyber Security at RBC.
+For more about Sahar see her LinkedIn.

 Neven Vulic (PhD 2016, MSc 2012)